-His latest short film Atlantic (2025) premiered at the 48th Drama International Short Film Festival, where it received the Special Jury Award and was also granted participation in the Road to Clermont-Ferrand, a development program for emerging filmmakers, held during the Clermont-Ferrand International Short Film Festival in France.
-The film was also awarded Best Film by the Youth Jury (14+) at the 28th Olympia International Film Festival for Children and Young People. ¶
+His short film Atlantic (2025) premiered at the Drama International Short Film Festival, where it received the Special Jury Award and the “From Drama to Clermont-Ferrand” distinction, leading to his participation in the Clermont-Ferrand International Short Film Festival development program.
+The film also won Best Film at the Olympia International Film Festival for Children and Young People. ¶

 Design: KS and CP